Were-Woof/JackBlight-Host/README.md

 #### Applications

+This cog is in the ``applications.py`` file and handles all guild applications.
+Please note that guild requirements are not defined in this cog and are defined in ``config.py``.

+Within the ``applications.py`` file are a few classes:

+``ApplyButtons`` is a class that defines how the application buttons behave.
+As the bot uses a button to allow users to apply, this class is critical to the bot's functionality.
+When the button is pressed, a few steps are taken:

+- The bot checks if the user has pressed the button too recently, if they have, the application fails.
+This system is in place to prevent duplicate applications.
+- The bot checks if the user is registered, if they are not, the application fails.
+- The bot checks if the user already has an application open within the database, if they do, the application fails.
+- The bot collects the user's ingame stats.
+- If the user meets requirements, they are given the ``acceptedRole`` and are placed on the waitinglist.
+- If the user does not meet requirements, a guild application is registered in the database's ``TICKETS`` panel with a panelName of "Guild Applications".
+Additionally the bot creates a discord channel for the application where it displays the users stats.

+``Applications`` is the cog's main class.
+It contains the following commands (all of which require the user to have either the ``staffRole``, ``adminRole`` or ``developerRole``):

+- ``/set-apply-msg`` This command sends the application message and the application button.

+- ``/accept`` This command accepts the user who owns a specified application, this gives the user the ``acceptedRole``, adds them to the waitinglist and deletes the application.
+If an invalid application is selected, the command will fail.
+The default application is the channel the command is run in.

+- ``/deny`` This command denies an application, deleting it.
+If an invalid application is selected, the command will fail.
+The default application is the channel the command is run in.

+- ``b!accept`` This command accepts the user who owns a specified application, this gives the user the ``acceptedRole``, adds them to the waitinglist and deletes the application.
+If an invalid application is selected, the command will fail.
+The default application is the channel the command is run in.

+- ``b!deny`` This command denies an application, deleting it.
+If an invalid application is selected, the command will fail.
+The default application is the channel the command is run in.

 #### Developer_Commands

 This cog contains commands designed for developer/admin use.
 With the exception of ``/lookup``, ``/ping`` and ``/status``, all commands within this cog require users to have either the ``developerRole`` or the ``adminRole``.